National University of Singapore: Student residences

-NUS has two student residences — Prince George's Park Residences and UTown Residences — for undergraduate and graduate students.
+NUS has two student residences – Prince George's Park Residences and UTown Residences – for undergraduate and graduate students.
 The residences are arranged in clusters of 11 to 15 single rooms, with shared kitchen and bathroom facilities.
 The UTown Residences also has apartments for students.

 Residential colleges

-NUS also houses residential colleges, which are modeled after the college systems of universities.
+NUS also houses residential colleges, which are modelled after the college systems of universities.
 Like halls, residential colleges have unique co-curricular activities.
 Residential colleges also have their own academic programmes, with general education requirements differing from each other and the rest of the university.
 The academic programmes in residential colleges take place in seminars.

 Cinnamon College/West Wing

 Cinnamon College housed the University Scholars Programme (USP) until the 2021 intake.
 Together with the current Yale-NUS College Campus (which has been renamed the "West Wing"), the college will house the NUS College from the 2022 intake onwards.
 USP students and faculty are accommodated in 600 rooms.

+Starting from the 2025 academic year, Cinnamon Wing will house Acacia College, NUS' fifth residential college, with a focus on artificial intelligence.

 Tembusu College

 Tembusu College was the second residential colleges in NUS University Town.
 Tembusu houses mainly first and second-year undergraduates, in addition to resident faculty, visiting scholars and graduate fellows.
-The former founding Rector of Tembusu College is Singapore's Ambassador-at-Large and former United Nations Ambassador Tommy Koh, who is also the former Dean of the NUS Faculty of Law.
+The former founding Rector of Tembusu College is Singapore's Ambassador-at-Large and former United Nations Ambassador Tommy Koh, who is also the former dean of the NUS Faculty of Law.

 College of Alice & Peter Tan

-The College of Alice & Peter Tan (CAPT) is a Residential College for all NUS undergraduates which emphasizes active citizenship and community engagement.
+Formerly called the Angsana College, the College of Alice & Peter Tan (CAPT) is a Residential College for all NUS undergraduates which emphasises active citizenship and community engagement.
 It provides a two-year academic programme.

 Residential College 4

-Residential College 4 (RC4) is another Residential College in NUS.
+Residential College 4 (RC4) is another Residential College in NUS with a thematic focus of systems thinking.
+Engineering Scholars Programme students are offered accommodation at this RC.

 Ridge View Residential College

 Ridge View Residential College (RVRC) was formally established in April 2014, housed in the former Ridge View Residences.
 It is the only residential college that is situated outside University Town.
 The site was the former location for Kent Ridge Hall until November 2002.
-In November 2015, an annex building to RVRC was constructed.
+In November 2015, an annexe building to RVRC was constructed.
 It was completed in February 2017.

-List of principal officers
+Vice-chancellors and presidents

-The following table is a list of the principal officers of the National University of Singapore's predecessors.
-Note that the office of the President of Raffles College was renamed Principal of Raffles College from 1938.
+Below is a list of presidents throughout the history of the National University of Singapore (and its predecessors).
+The office of the President of Raffles College was renamed Principal of Raffles College from 1938.